MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-certificate-based-authentication.md

 >[!NOTE]
->The following steps use Graph Explorer which is not available in the US Government cloud.
+>The following steps use Graph Explorer, which isn't available in the US Government cloud.
 US Government cloud tenants can use Postman to test the Microsoft Graph queries.

 1. Go to [Microsoft Graph Explorer](https://developer.microsoft.com/graph/graph-explorer).
 1. Click **Sign into Graph Explorer** and sign in to your tenant.